professorfabio/CMU-StarterProject/README.md

 ## Steps to run the demo:

-a.
-Start Kafka on a cloud-based server
+### a.
+Start Kafka on a cloud-based server:

+$ bin/zookeeper-server-start.sh config/zookeeper.properties

+$ bin/kafka-server-start.sh config/server.properties

-b.
-On another cloud-based server, start virtual_device_service.py (it contains the cloud-based Consumer and Producer, and well as the gRPC service)
+### b.
+On another cloud-based server:

+Run virtual_device_service.py (it contains the cloud-based Consumer and Producer, and well as the gRPC service)

-c.
-On the Raspberry Pi, start the IoT-based Consumer and Producer
+### c.
+On the Raspberry Pi:

+Run device-controler.py (it contains IoT-based Producer and Consumer, which produce events from sensors and consume events for the actuators)

+### d.
+On a client machine (may be on the cloud or on a local machine):

+Run the client code (for led control and thermometer access)

-## Overall structure
+## Overall structure of the system

 ![image](https://user-images.githubusercontent.com/13460193/204534405-b17b1abb-77e1-479a-8171-807dc610ee5d.png)